Coolis1362/Coolis1362/README.md

 - 👋 Hi, I’m @Coolis1362
 - 👀 I’m interested in: Making OSes
 - 🌱 I’m currently learning: Python Coding
-- 📫 How to reach me: tadeotherocketbuilder@gmail.com
+- 📫 How to reach me: Gmail: tadeotherocketbuilder@gmail.com Microsoft: tadeotherocketbuilder@outlook.com
 - ⚡ Fun Fact: I'm The Maker of TS-DOS and TS-GUI
 <!---
 Coolis1362/Coolis1362 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.